-Back-to-work bill forces striking college workers back into classrooms
+Back-to-work bill forces striking Ontario college faculty back into classrooms

 The government's intervention ends the five-week-long strike by 12,000 college workers that left 500,000 students worried about losing the semester.

-Many colleges are expected to resume classes on Tuesday, though formal announcements had not yet been made, and help make up lost time by trimming the holiday break.
+Colleges are expected to resume classes on Tuesday and many have already announced plans to help make up lost time by trimming the holiday break.

 "Every single program is going to have a recovery plan," said Anne Sado, president of George Brown College, adding that faculty would return to work in advance of students to sort out program adjustments.